Case Study: How My First App Ranked #2 in the Google Play Store

 - Fixing mistakes during the prototyping stage is much easier than fixing mistakes during production.

-- Finding a balance between project objectives and user needs is tough, but necessary and achievable.
+- Finding a balance between project goals and user needs is tough, but necessary and achievable.

 The Most Important Takeaway: